dkirkby/bossdata/CONTRIBUTING.rst

 bossdata could always use more documentation, whether as part of the official bossdata docs, in docstrings, or even on the web in blog posts, articles, and such.
-We use the sphinx napolean extension to support google and numpy-style docstrings (http://sphinx-doc.org/latest/ext/napoleon.html).
+We use the `sphinx napolean extension<http://sphinx-doc.org/latest/ext/napoleon.html>`_ and write google-style docstrings.

 Submit Feedback
 ~~~~~~~~~~~~~~~